What Is ISO 21434? Compliance Tips for Automotive Software Developers

 The intent behind the standard is to provide a structured process to ensure that cybersecurity considerations are incorporated into automotive products throughout their lifetime.

-The standard will require automotive manufacturers and suppliers to demonstrate due diligence in the implementation of cybersecurity engineering and that cybersecurity management is applied throughout the supply chain to support it.
+The standard requires automotive manufacturers and suppliers to demonstrate due diligence in the implementation of cybersecurity engineering and that cybersecurity management is applied throughout the supply chain to support it.

-It is intended that organizations will encourage a cybersecurity culture so that everything is designed with security considerations from the start.
+It intends that organizations will encourage a cybersecurity culture so that everything is designed with security considerations from the start.